Skip to main content

 There are three ways to register with the CQC:

-- Individual (sole trader)
+1. Individual (sole trader).

-- Organisation (this can also include LLPs)
+3. Organisation (this can also include LLPs).

 Appointing a registered manager

 There are further requirements that apply to partnerships and organisations.
-It is a condition of the provider’s registration to appoint a registered manager.
+It's a condition of the provider’s registration to appoint a registered manager.
 For partnerships, this could be one or both of the partners or even the practice manager.
 For organisations (referring specifically to private limited companies), this can be the director or the practice manager.

 Notably, a manager must meet specific requirements relating to registered managers.